 local and visiting artists, students and professionals alike.

-André Dukhia is a Tourism Advisor to The Roraima Institute.
-Andre is a graduate from the University of Guyana, he holds a Bachelor of Arts degree in Tourism Studies and has over 25 years experience working in the Government and Not for Profit sector in Guyana and Ontario Canada.
+André Dukhia is a Tourism Adviser to The Roraima Institute.
+Andre is a graduate from the University of Guyana, he holds a Bachelor of Arts degree in Tourism Studies.
+Andre has over 25 years experience working in the Government and Not for Profit sectors in Guyana and Ontario Canada.
 Previously Andre worked with the Guyana Tourism Authority (GTA), the German Organization for Technical Cooperation (GTZ), the Ontario Ministry of Agriculture and Rural Affairs (OMAFRA), Nature and Outdoor Tourism Ontario (NOTO) and Tourism Northern Ontario (TNO).
 During the course of his career his area of expertise spanned tourism development, tourism policy development and analysis, tourism planning, marketing and community economic development.
-Andre has worked on numerous projects both in Guyana and Canada, he is an active member of the Economic Developers Association of Canada and is the holder of the Project Management Professional (PMP) accreditation from the Project Management Institute.
+Andre has worked on numerous projects both in Guyana and Canada.
+He is an active member of the Economic Developers Association of Canada and is the holder of the Project Management Professional (PMP) accreditation from the Project Management Institute.
 Andre is currently a college professor in Toronto.
 He teaches a number of specialized tourism and business courses including project management and services marketing with Seneca Business in the School of Hospitality and Tourism.

 Joseph D. Ragnauth